openlibhums/memory-alpha/content/pages/support/plugins/books.md

 - ISBN

 - Purchase URL
-  - If this book has an option for physical purchase, this is where this can be linked.
+  If this book has an option for physical purchase, this is where
+    this can be linked.
 It will show as an option next to the ‘Read’ and ‘Download’ buttons on the book’s page.

 - Remote URL
-  - If this monograph is not hosted on Janeway but you would like it linked on the website, this is where to provide the link.
+  If this monograph is not hosted on Janeway but you would like it
+    linked on the website, this is where to provide the link.
 If the monograph is hosted on Janeway (if you are uploading manuscript files), there is no need for this.

 - Remote label
-  - This will set the label for the link above.
-If not set, it will display the domain name.
+  This will set the label for the link above.
+If not set, it will
+    display the domain name.

 - Licence information
-  - Add copyright and/or licence information here.
+  Add copyright and/or licence information here.

 - Custom how-to-cite
-  - To be used only if the citation block generated by Janeway is not suitable.
+  To be used only if the citation block generated by Janeway is
+    not suitable.

-After the required fields above have been filled in and you have pressed ‘Save Book’, you can now move onto the following steps (displayed on the right-hand side in Janeway):
+After the required fields above have been filled in and you have pressed **Save book**, you can now move onto the following steps (displayed on the right-hand side in Janeway):

 ### Contributors